Heliumnm/heliumnm.github.io/_pages/about.md

 Research Interests
 ======

-**Social Media Analysis for Public Health**: I analyze large-scale, multimodal data (text, audio, video) from social media to understand public discourse on critical health topics, such as the HPV vaccine.
+**Computational Social Science**: I investigate how different communication modalities (text, audio, video) shape distinct public health narratives and sentiment patterns on social media, using the HPV vaccine as a key case study.

 **Speech and Language for Clinical Informatics**: I develop and apply computational methods to analyze speech patterns, aiming to identify linguistic biomarkers for the early detection of neurodegenerative diseases like Alzheimer's.

-**Explainable AI**
+**Explainable AI**: I apply Explainable AI (XAI) methods to uncover and address performance gaps in clinical diagnostic models, aiming to build more robust, fair, and trustworthy systems for healthcare.

 Selected Awards